dotslash/recent2/README.md

 ## Installation instructions

-You need will need sqlite installed.

-Install the recent pip package.
+Install the recent2 pip package via pip (python 3)

-`pip install recent2`
+`pip3 install recent2`

 Add the following to your `.bashrc` or `.bash_profile`.